 A True Strobe Tuner in a Stompbox Format

 Rugged die-cast aluminum case

 I have a confession to make.
 I’ve tried strobe tuners before but never really cared for them.
 I have always used digital needle tuners.
 I owned a Boss TU-2 for years.
 I then switched to the TC Electronic Polytune.
 But the Turbo Tuner ST-200 caught my attention for one simple reason: tuning accuracy within a .02 cent range.
 That sounded most impressive, so I thought I’d give this one a shot.

-The Boss TU-3 and TC Electronic Polytune 2, arguably the two most popular guitar tuner pedals available, both claim to have accuracy within at +/- 1 cent.
-Just looking at this comparison, it’s clear that the Turbo Tuner ST-200 dwarfs the competition with its extremely precise +/- .02 cent accuracy.
+As far as tuners go, the Boss TU-3 and TC Electronic Polytune 2 are arguably two of the most popular guitar tuner pedals available with the TU-3 claiming accuracy within +/- one cent and the Polytune 2 boasting a more impressive +/- 0.1 cent precision.
+However, just looking at this comparison, it’s clear that the Turbo Tuner ST-200 dwarfs the competition with its extremely precise +/- .02 cent accuracy.

 I plugged in my American Stratocaster (which I previously intonated with the TC Electronic Polytune) and activated the ST-200.